braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/zeotap/zeotap_for_currents.md

 > [Zeotap](https://zeotap.com/) is a next-generation customer data platform that helps you discover and understand your mobile audience by providing identity resolution, insights, and data enrichment.

-The Zeotap and Braze integration empowers you to extend the scale and reach of your campaigns by syncing Zeotap customer segments to Braze user profiles.
+The Braze and Zeotap integration empowers you to extend the scale and reach of your campaigns by syncing Zeotap customer segments to Braze user profiles.
 With [Currents]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents/), you can also connect data to Zeotap to make it actionable across the entire growth stack.

 {% alert important %}
-The custom HTTPs connector is currently in beta.
+The custom HTTP connector is currently in beta.
 If you're interested in setting up this integration, reach out to your customer success manager.
 {% endalert %}

 ## Prerequisites